AshGw/litecrypt/README.md

 </details>

 That's it!
-Try this yourself and see the output in your terminal.
+Try this yourself and see the output in the terminal.

 ## 🚀 Or, Simplify with the GUI